TwiN/go-choice/README.md

 # go-choice

-A very simple interactive library for selecting an option.
+A very simple library for interactively selecting an option on a terminal

 ## Usage